 Fold collar in half (face side in) along its original fold and sew sides opposite the fold.

-And pin it to the neck opening.
-Seam on the collar should be aligned with the centerline of the back piece.
+...and pin it to the neck opening.
+The seam on the collar should be aligned with the centerline of the back piece.

 Sew the collar to the neck opening.
 Pull free ends of thread chain under the loops when sewing on the overlock.